Brawn GP

 On 16 November 2009, it was confirmed that the team's engine supplier, Mercedes-Benz, in partnership with Aabar Investments, had purchased a 75.1% stake in Brawn GP, which was renamed Mercedes GP for the 2010 season.
 Many of the Brawn GP former employees were retained by the new Mercedes team following the buyout.
+Now known as the Mercedes-AMG Petronas Formula One Team, the team is considered to be the 2nd most successful constructor behind Ferrari in Formula One, with 8 consecutive constructor titles and 7 consecutive drivers titles, from 2014 to 2021 and 2014 to 2020 respectively.

 History

 Origins

 Brawn GP had its origins in the Tyrrell Racing Organisation, a motorsport team founded by Ken Tyrrell in 1958 which entered cars in various single-seater championships.
 After entering Formula One in 1968, the Tyrrell team won the Constructors' Championship and three Drivers' Championships during the 1970s with Jackie Stewart.
 The team kept racing in F1 until 1998, when declining results led to Tyrrell selling the team to British American Tobacco (BAT).
 While BAT bought the Formula One entry, they set up the British American Racing (BAR) team in a new factory in Brackley.
 BAR competed for six years, with a high point of finishing second in the championship in 2004.
 Increasing restrictions on tobacco advertising resulted in Honda, BAR's engine partner, acquiring full control of the team at the end of 2005, and the team was renamed as Honda Racing F1.
 Brawn GP was formed on 6 March 2009 when it was confirmed that Ross Brawn, the former technical director for the Honda Racing F1, Ferrari, and Benetton teams, had bought the team from Honda for £1 in the wake of the Japanese marque's withdrawal from the sport in December 2008, marking Honda's return as Brawn GP.